 6. Use Libraries for Internet Research

 Another way to keep costs down is to use your local library.
-Many libraries maintain internet subscriptions to the most popular genealogy databases (including Ancestry).
+Many libraries maintain internet subscriptions to the most popular genealogy databases (including Ancestry and FindMyPast) plus other genealogy databases that are available only to libraries (such as Readex).
 By using your local library to access the information for free, you can avoid the cost of paying for these services.